Aliases for BMX Gene

 This gene encodes a non-receptor tyrosine kinase belonging to the Tec kinase family.
 The protein contains a PH-like domain, which mediates membrane targeting by binding to phosphatidylinositol 3,4,5-triphosphate (PIP3), and a SH2 domain that binds to tyrosine-phosphorylated proteins and functions in signal transduction.
 The protein is implicated in several signal transduction pathways including the Stat pathway, and regulates differentiation and tumorigenicity of several types of cancer cells.
 Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Mar 2016]

 GeneCards Summary for BMX Gene

 BMX (BMX Non-Receptor Tyrosine Kinase) is a Protein Coding gene.
-Among its related pathways are Akt Signaling and Tyrosine Kinases / Adaptors.
+Among its related pathways are Integrin Pathway and Apoptotic cleavage of cellular proteins.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is FER.
+An important paralog of this gene is BTK.

 UniProtKB/Swiss-Prot for BMX Gene